jordanabraga/elegante/README.md

 ## Testing

-The website was tested with both the W3 HTML Checker and the CSS Jigsaw.
+The website was tested with both the W3 HTML Checker, CSS Jigsaw and Lighthouse.

 - HTML
   - No errors were returned when passing through the official **W3C validator**